arvados/rnaseq-cwl-training/_episodes/08-supplement-docker.md

 ---
-title: "Supplement: Creating Docker Images"
+title: "Supplement: Creating Docker Images for Workflows"
 teaching: 10
 exercises: 1
 questions:
 - "How do I create Docker images from scratch?"
 - "What some best practices for Docker images?"
 objectives:
-- ""
+- "Understand how to get started writing Dockerfiles"
 keypoints:
-- ""
+- "Docker images contain the initial state of the filesystem for a container"
+- "Docker images are made up of layers"
+- "Dockerfiles consist of a series of commands to install software into the container."
 ---

 Common Workflow Language supports running tasks inside software